Spring Newsletter 2025

 Iron Eagle Paddle Run

-Indy’s most enjoyable outdoor challenge.
+Indy’s most enjoyable summer challenge.
 Iron Eagle Paddle and Run is for all ages and ability levels!

 Recent Foundation Member Events